 - Time Remaining: The estimated amount of battery time remaining on your portable Mac.

-- Time on Battery: The time elapsed since your portable Mac was plugged into an AC outlet.
+- Time on Battery: The time elapsed since your portable Mac was unplugged from AC power.

 - Battery (Last 12 hours): The battery charge level of your portable Mac over the last 12 hours.
 The color green shows times when the Mac was getting power from a power adapter.

 As energy use increases, the length of time that a Mac can operate on battery power decreases.
 If the battery life of your portable Mac is shorter than usual, you can use the Avg Energy Impact column to find apps that have been using the most energy recently.
 You can quit those apps if you don't need them, or contact the developer of the app if you notice that the app's energy use remains high even when the app doesn't appear to be doing anything.

 The Disk pane shows shows the amount of data that each process has read from your disk and written to your disk.
 It also shows "reads in" and "writes out" (IO), which is the number of times that your Mac accesses the disk to read and write data.

 The information at the bottom of the Disk pane shows total disk activity across all processes.
 The graph moves from right to left and updates at the intervals set in View > Update Frequency.
 The graph also includes a pop-up menu to switch between showing IO or data as a unit of measurement.
 The color blue shows either the number of reads per second or the amount of data read per second.
 The color red shows either the number of writes out per second or the amount of data written per second.

 To show a graph of disk activity in your Dock, choose View > Dock Icon > Show Disk Activity.

 The Network pane shows how much data your Mac is sending or receiving over your network.
 You can use this information to identify which processes are sending or receiving the most data.